Tarrke/100-days-of-code/log.md

 * worked on Python reading "Python for Finance".

-**Thoughts**: Non internet at home today, may last some times...
+**Thoughts**: No internet at home today, may last some times...
 I read a book on python and did some exercices on basics.

+**Link(s) to work**:

+1. None today

+## Day 7: July 6, Friday

+**Today's Progress**:

+* worked on Python reading "Python for Finance".

+**Thoughts**: Still no internet at home today, may last a while...
+I read a book on python and did some exercices too.

 **Link(s) to work**: